BUILDING A STRONGER FUTURE FOR ATHENS THROUGH EMPLOYEE OWNERSHIP

 Dr. Taylor’s approach to teaching revolves around her belief that college has the potential to foster enlightened citizenship by teaching students how to relate to others as members of a community.
 Thus, as an instructor, her goal is to facilitate this process by cultivating a learning environment where students value diversity, respect alternative perspectives, challenge their proclivities towards unfounded opinions, and think critically about a myriad of viewpoints and interpretations.

 International Comparative Labor Studies (ICLS) was established in 2017 to create pathways for Morehouse graduates to enter social justice careers in leadership, research, and community organizing.
-Black Colleges and Universities (HBCUs) have played an inextricable role in fostering scholars who spearheaded academic disciplines that support the advancement of human and civil rights in the South.
+HBCUs have played an inextricable role in fostering scholars who spearheaded academic disciplines that support the advancement of human and civil rights in the South.

 The ICLS's March 2023 report "Employee Ownership for Black Workers: Closing the Racial Wealth Gap" is available at: